matthewsamuel95/ACM-ICPC-Algorithms/CONTRIBUTING.md

 5. Add a short message about what you contributed for with the git commit command.
 For eg. $ git commit -m "Fixed documentation typos"
 6. Now use the command $ git push --set-upstream origin new-branch to push the changes to the current branch of your forked repository
 7. Now you can create a Pull Request with the chosen branch as new-branch

-#### Notes:

--Math problems should go in Math/<Problem Title>/<Your File Name>.
--Make sure your file is saved in your programming language's file extension (e.g. *.java, *.c, *.py, etc.)
--If a title of a problem already exists and you have another solution, upload your solution within the same subfolder.
--If you have used a different language then put it in Math/<Name of Problem>/<Language>/<File Name>.
-Similarly, if the topic is not related to Math, then put it in its closest related folder (e.g. Sorting topics should go under the "Sorting" folder.